bgamari/ghc-wiki-import/template-haskell/annotations.md

 An easier way is to implement [\#1480](https://gitlab.staging.haskell.org/ghc/ghc/issues/1480), module reification.
 If we can get the import list of every module, then HFlags can walk the tree of imports itself and gather all the flags.
-The nice in this is that the compiler only needs very basic and simple support, and then the logic of traversal can be implemented in HFlags, not in the compiler.solutions, or object to both.**
+The nice in this is that the compiler only needs very basic and simple support, and then the logic of traversal can be implemented in HFlags, not in the compiler.
-**

 ---